CodeAndChaosDev/obsidian-redactlock/README.md

 git clone https://github.com/YOUR-USERNAME/obsidian-redactlock.git
 `````

-4. Enable the plugin in Obsidian Settings → Community Plugins.
+4. Enable the plugin in Obsidian Settings → **Community Plugins**.

 ---

+## ⚙️ Plugin Settings

+Go to **Settings → RedactLock** to configure the following options:

+### 🔑 Master Password

+Set your custom password for unlocking redacted blocks.

+> This replaces the default password (`letmein`).

+### ⏱ Auto-hide Timeout

+Enable auto-hiding of revealed content after a delay:

+* ✅ Toggle: Enable or disable auto-hide
+* ⏲ Timeout (seconds): Delay before re-redacting the block

+If enabled, the plugin will automatically redact the content again after the set duration.

+---

 ## 🔐 Default Master Password

-The current master password is hardcoded as:
+If no password is set via the plugin settings, the fallback is:

 ```
 letmein
 ```

-This will be made configurable in a future release.
-For now, you can change it in `src/main.ts`:
+You can change it in `redactlock/main.ts`:

 ```ts
 const MASTER_PASSWORD = "letmein";